Everest Base Camp Helicopter Tour

 Tibet Nepal Bhutan tour Itinerary and package

-Day 01: Arrival Kathmandu You may arrive at the Tribhuwan International Airport of Nepal at any time.
+Day 01: Arrival Kathmandu You may arrive at the Tribhuban International Airport of Nepal at any time.
 Upon your arrival, one of our airport representatives will greet you.
 He will help you get transferred to your Hotel.
 Overnights stay at the Hotel.

 Day 02: Kathmandu, Tour of Pashupatinath/Bhaktapur/Patan Today, you will be presented with a guided sightseeing tour of the Kathmandu valley.
 The sites around the valley that you will be touring are the Pashupatinath Temple and the three Durbar Squares of Patan, Bhaktapur, and Kathmandu.
 Each site is quite elaborative in terms of art and architecture, built in the traditional Newa style and ornamented with amazing woodwork, stone masonry, and metal craft.
 Likewise, the cities also offer historical context into Nepal’s glorious and religious past.
 Overnights stay at the Hotel.